Join the Best Doctorate Program of Acupuncture & Integrative Medicine (DAIM)

 The training also provides professional skills to expand your practice.

-The DAIM program is currently offered in two languages: English and Mandarin Chinese.
+The DAHM program is currently offered in two languages: English and Mandarin Chinese.

 The One-Year Completion Track consists of 30 units or 360 hours that enables Master’s graduates (ACAHM accredited schools) to earn their doctoral degree within four quarters.